To investigate shadows, using literature-based discussion as well as experiences with manipulating shadows.

 In Sky 1: Objects in the Sky, students investigated objects in the daytime and nighttime sky.

-In this lesson, students will explore making shadows and tracking the movement of an object over the course of a day to look for patterns.
+In Sky 2: Shadows, students explore making shadows and tracking the movement of an object over the course of a day to look for patterns.
 It is best to couple this shadow activity with reading the book, Bear Shadow, and making a map of Bear's neighborhood when the sun is relatively high in the sky, either near the beginning or the end of the school year.
 You'll want to measure sun shadows at least twice and perhaps three or four times during the year to see how they vary with the time of year.

 In Sky 3: Modeling Shadows, students construct models to demonstrate their understanding of shadows.

 Sky 4: The Moon has students drawing the moon's shape for each evening on a calendar and then determining the pattern in the shapes over several weeks.

 Ideas in this lesson are also related to concepts found in these Common Core State Standards:

 - CCSS.ELA-Literacy.RI.2.1 Ask and answer such questions as who, what, where, when, why, andhow to demonstrate understanding of key details in a text.

 - CCSS.ELA-Literacy.RI.2.6 Identify the main purpose of a text, including what the author wants to answer, explain, or describe.

 - CCSS.ELA-Literacy.RI.2.7 Explain how specific images (e.g., a diagram showing how a machine works) contribute to and clarify a text.